folio-org/mod-reservoir/README.md

 ## Introduction

-A service that provides a clustering storage of metadata for the purpose of consortial re-sharing.
+A service that provides a clustering storage of metadata for Data Integration purposes.
 Optimized for fast storage and retrieval performance.

 This project has three sub-projects: